Chart Color Schemes

 Kimba - Cleve - Franklin Harbour is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch's analysis indicates Kimba - Cleve - Franklin Harbour's population is approximately 4,420 as of November 2025.
-This figure represents an increase of 219 people, a growth rate of 5.2%, since the 2021 Census which reported a population of 4,201.
-The change is inferred from the estimated resident population of 4,349 in June 2024 and an additional 70 validated new addresses since the Census date.
+As of November 2025, Kimba-Cleve-Franklin Harbour's population is approximately 4,420, showing a growth of 219 people since the 2021 Census.
+This increase represents a 5.2% rise from the previous census figure of 4,201.
+The estimated resident population in June 2024 was 4,349, with an additional 70 validated new addresses since the Census date contributing to this growth.
 This results in a population density ratio of 0.30 persons per square kilometer.
-Kimba - Cleve - Franklin Harbour's growth rate of 5.2% is comparable to the SA4 region's growth rate of 5.3%, indicating strong growth fundamentals.
-Interstate migration contributed approximately 62.2% of overall population gains during recent periods.
+Kimba-Cleve-Franklin Harbour's population growth rate of 5.2% is comparable to its SA4 region's growth rate of 5.3%.
+Interstate migration accounted for approximately 62.2% of the overall population gains in recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 based on 2021 data, with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Future population trends suggest an increase just below the median of Australian non-metropolitan areas, with the area expected to gain 252 persons by 2041, recording a total growth rate of 4.1% over the 17 years.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using a method of weighted aggregation from LGA to SA2 levels.
+By 2041, Kimba-Cleve-Franklin Harbour is projected to increase its population by 252 persons, reflecting an overall gain of 4.1% over the 17-year period based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population